Great Backyard Bird Count, Cornell Lab of Ornithology & Partners

 Guided Bird Tour, Mitchell Lake Audubon Center (REPEATS weekly)

-Each Sunday (except for any 5th Sunday in a month), for $10/person, an expert guide leads a bird walk around the various habitats of Mitchell Lake Audubon Center.
+Each Sunday (except for any 5th Sunday in a given month), for $10/person, an expert guide leads a bird walk around the various habitats of Mitchell Lake Audubon Center.
 Participants may see as many as 30-50 different bird species.
 The bird walk can last up to 4 hours and is best suited for those aged 15 and up.
-For full information and the link to purchase tickets, please see this page.
+For full information and the link to purchase tickets, please see the list of events on this page.